Lumi-supercomputer/LUMI-EasyBuild-containers/easybuild/easyconfigs/j/jax/USER.md

         -   With arguments it simply runs a shell in the container, but the Conda environment will not be activated.

+    For the 2025 containers there is also support for a pre-initialised virtual environment that works in the same way as in the [PyTorch modules](../../p/PyTorch/index.md).
+    This comes with two extra scripts in the `bin` subdirectory:

+    -   `make-squashfs`: Make the user-software.squashfs file that would then be mounted in the container after reloading the module.
+This will enhance performance if the extra installation in user-software contains a lot of files.

+    -   `unmake-squashfs`: Unpack the user-software.squashfs file into the user-software subdirectory of $CONTAINERROOT to enable installing additional packages.

     The `bin` directory is not mounted in the container, but if you would, the scripts would recognise this and work or print a message that they cannot be used in that environment.